 And your best defence is to ensure to educate all staff, volunteers and your service users NOT to click on any links or attachments in emails that they are not expecting.
-These emails might come from someone you email often - but you have to ask yourself - why would they want you to click a button to display an encrypted email?
+These emails might come from someone you email often - but you have to ask yourself - why would they want you to click a button or download an attachment you are not expecting?

 To do this without clicking the link, you need to:

 - Hover over the link or button on the email and use the right click on your mouse